LolBaum/PeakForm/README.md

 The app follows a clean architecture pattern with clear separation of concerns:

 - **UI Layer:** Stateless and stateful widgets for screens and components.
+ExerciseScreen is modular and receives all content (title, video, thumbnail, steps) via constructor.
 - **Business Logic Layer:** Providers for state management and business logic (e.g., pose detection).
 - **Data Layer:** Services and utilities for data handling and logging.
 - **Utilities:** Logging, constants, and helper functions.
 - **Internationalization:** ARB files and generated Dart code for i18n.

+### UI/UX Highlights
+- **Centered Titles:** All major screens use a centered title in the app bar, with the exercise name shown below the video on exercise screens.
+- **Flexible Execution Steps:** Execution steps are rendered in a row with a number and text that wraps to multiple lines as needed, never overflowing.
+- **Dynamic Thumbnails & Videos:** ExerciseScreen supports dynamic asset passing for both video and thumbnail.

 ### Architecture Diagram